sacmwg/draft-ietf-sacm-coswid/draft-ietf-sacm-coswid.md

 | 5       | licensor                 | See {{indexed-entity-role}}
 | 6-127   | Unassigned               |
 | 128-255 | Reserved for Private Use |
+{: #tbl-iana-entity-role-values title="CoSWID Entity Role Inital Registrations"}

+Additional syntax requirements for registrations:

+- All registered names MUST be valid according to the XML Schema NMTOKEN data type (see {{-xml-schema-datatypes}} section 3.3.4).
+- The name prefix "x_" has been reserved for private use and NUST NOT be used in a registered name.

 {: #iana-link-ownership}
 ### SWID/CoSWID Link Ownership Value Registry